ArtSabintsev/Siren/README.md

 ### Future Features
 - [ ] Present prompt only on WiFi if app is over the OTA limit.
 - [ ] Support for Third-/Homegrown Update Servers (not including TestFlight).
-- [ ] More unit tests around managers.
+- [ ] Increase code coverage with more unit tests and UI tests.

 ## Screenshots